rob-DEV/match-engine/README.md

 ## Building

-If desired, you can build Rust-template yourself.
+If desired, you can build the engine yourself.
 You will need a working `Rust` and `Cargo` setup.
 [Rustup](https://rustup.rs/) is the simplest way to set this up on either Windows, Mac or Linux.

 Once the prerequisites have been installed, compilation on your native platform is as simple as running the following in